braydenaimar/Strippit-Gui-Scripts/README.md

 ### Windows

-1. Install npm
+1. Install npm.
-2. Clone this repository to your computer
+2. Clone this repository to your computer.
-3. download the SPJS
+3. Download the SPJS.
-4. put the `json_server` directory inside the repository
+4. Put the `json_server` directory inside the repository.
-5. cd into the repository and run `npm install`
+5. `cd` into the repository and run `npm install`.
-6. run `npm start` to launch the app
+6. Run `npm start` to launch the app.

 Windows Firewall may pop-up with a security alert but you just need to click `Allow Access`.